Deathbyteacup/fluentbird/README.md

 - Supports both dark and light modes (system theme)
 - Enhances and highlights Mica transparency on Windows 11 systems

-0.1.1 Release Notes
+0.1.2 Release Notes
 --------
-This is a hotfix release to address some initial reported bugs;
+This release fixes a number of reported bugs;

-- Fixed an issue where, in grouped cards view, the first card in the chain rendered incorrectly
+- Fix an issue where the intended titlebar icons were not applying on Windows
-- Fixed an issue where the titlebar buttons would have a large black box around them on Linux systems
+- Implemeent a collapse / hide of a mail thread / threadview that is sympathetic to the new card design.
-- Fixed an issue where the filter and list display icons weren't easily visible in dark mode
+- Fixes an issue with the "options" button on the privacy notification in dark mode that made the text white and unreadable.
-- Fluent icons have been added for the Archive and Outbox local folders
+- Restores the favourites button and tags label to card view.

 Credits
 --------